BRIAN G. MANN, EDD, MS, PA-C

 Associate Professor

-where he has played a pivotal role in enhancing the institution’s simulation and standardized
+role in enhancing the institution’s simulation and standardized patient programs.

-Based at PCOM Georgia, Dr. Mann brings extensive expertise in higher education leadership
+Based at PCOM Georgia, Dr. Mann has extensive expertise in higher education leadership

 at Campbell University’s Jerry M. Wallace School of Osteopathic Medicine.
 There, he